-- A One referee-The referee may also serve as a stroke and turn judge, but shall not serve as starter. - B One starter-The starter may also serve as a stroke and turn judge. - C Two stroke and turn judges-At least two people shall perform these duties during competition. - 103.2.2 Timers-Two timers per lane if automatic timing is not being used.
+A One referee-The referee may also serve as a stroke and turn judge but shall not serve as starter.

+B One starter-The starter may also serve as a stroke and turn judge.

+C Two stroke and turn judges-At least two people shall perform these duties during competition.

+103.2.2 Timers-Two timers per lane if semiautomatic or manual timing is used.
 One timer per lane if automatic timing is used.